camillecash/Consultation-Services-Demo/README.md

 ## Easy launch updates

-1. Replace `hello@teckyconsult.com` with Kenneth's preferred email.
+1. Replace `hello@teckyconsult.com` with preferred email.
 2. Replace the four general podcast-platform URLs with the show's profile URLs.
 3. Connect `#consult-form` in `script.js` to a scheduler, CRM, or form service.
 4. Update the sample podcast topics when real episodes are available.